26/11/2024

 RFID tracking for wind turbines

-In order to manage the inventory and/or e.g. identify the location of the equipment it can be fitted with an RFID cable tie.
+Take an offshore wind farm as another example for RFID tracking.
+Engineers need to take commonly used valuable equipment with them on site to fulfill repair or maintenance tasks.
+In order to manage the inventory and/or identify the location of the equipment it can be fitted with an RFID transponder.
 The programmed information can be linked to a database that serves as an information and management tool for an easy way of tracking the tools.

-RFID tracking for hazardous enviroment
+RFID tracking for hazardous environments

-RFID tracking for hazardous enviroment
+RFID tracking for hazardous environments

 The solution for the service company was to use HellermannTyton RFID cable ties made of metal, which are not affected by oil or heat.